-5 Questions About The Trump Administration's New Transgender Student Guidance
+Trump And Transgender Rights: What Just Happened?

 "Students should be addressed by school staff by the name and pronoun corresponding to their gender identity that is consistently asserted at school," New York City's policy states.

-Chicago's calls for schools to convene an administrative support team, including the principal and parents or guardians, to address each transgender student's individual needs.
+Chicago's policy calls for schools to convene an administrative support team, including the principal and parents or guardians, to address each transgender student's individual needs.

-The Gay, Lesbian and Straight Education Network (GLSEN), an advocacy group, tracks which states have created laws that prohibit bullying, harassment and/or discrimination on the basis of gender identity.
-These are clustered on the coasts, but also include Arkansas, Iowa and Illinois.
+The Gay, Lesbian and Straight Education Network, an advocacy group, tracks which states have created laws that prohibit bullying, harassment and discrimination on the basis of gender identity.
+These are clustered on the coasts but also include Arkansas, Iowa and Illinois.
 North Carolina, the home of HB2, or the "bathroom bill," also has a law that protects students from bullying on the basis of gender identity.

 Legal complaints against some school districts in several states have charged that transgender students have been disciplined for using the "wrong" restroom, isolated on school trips that involved overnight stays, referred to by their birth name and pronoun and excluded from school activities in other ways.